jobapp/Med263-Group4/README.md

 from lifelines.statistics import logrank_test
 import sys
 ```
 If the above import commands do not result in an error, then your installs were successful.
+This was also the first piece of code needed for the tutorial.

 Data for this tutorial comes from the Breast Cancer (BRCA) Cohort of [The Cancer Genome Atlas](https://portal.gdc.cancer.gov/projects/TCGA-BRCA).